 Why do we have this grant?

-We recognise the value of our diverse communities and that connecting all Hamiltonians through community activities, and art and cultural projects, helps to build an intercultural society and a deep understanding and respect for all.
+We recognise the value of our diverse communities and that connecting all Hamiltonians through community activities, helps to build an intercultural society and a deep understanding and respect for all.

 What does this grant look like?